Optimising weekends away: 3 days in Jordon for £250pp

 Visit Aqaba in the UK off-season

-Beat the January blues with some winter warmth – it’s (pretty much) still swimming season and you can hang out on the beach catching a bit of colour for a fraction of the price.
-Yes it’s not super sweltering but us Brits will just complain about the heat otherwise anyway.
+Beat the January blues with some winter sun – it’s (pretty much) still swimming season and you can hang out on the beach catching a bit of colour for a fraction of the price.

-We found Jordan to be an honest country where you could take people at their word and your guard for tourist traps and touting didn’t need to be quite as far up as may be your default setting is.
-Jordan is generally a peaceful place where high-up politics don’t affect the mood of normal people.
-We met some great people who really helped us have the best time possible in a few short days.
-Shout out to our Wadi Rum guide who let Alex try not to flip his 4×4 as he gave desert driving a go:
+We found Jordan to be an honest country where you could take people at their word.
+We met some great people who really helped us have the best time possible in the few short days that we had.
+Shout out to our Wadi Rum guide who let Alex get behind the wheel of his 4×4 and give desert driving a go.

 Weekend in Jordan itinerary day one: Snorkelling in Aqaba

 I did not think we’d be snorkelling in January.
-But I also did not think I’d be going to Jordan in January so what do I know.
+But for me the whole trip was a surprise so what do I know.

 Day two: From the wonders of Petra to bedding down Bedouin style

 Getting to Petra for dawn meant we could have it to ourselves for a bit, with only the camel herders for company, gearing up to offer tourists rides around the vast expanse that is this world wonder.
-The walk the Treasury is the perfect build up to spark your curiosity and make you feel like you’re making a remarkable archaeological discovery.
-Every corner you turn round in the impressive caverns of the Siq, you’re wondering when it will magically appear.
+The walk to the Treasury is the perfect build up to spark your curiosity and make you feel like you’re about to make an archaeological discovery.
+Turning the blind corners of the impressive caverns of the Siq, you’re wondering when it will magically appear.

-And the Indiana Jones exploration doesn’t stop there – there’s a whole city of wonders to wander round and marvel at.
-You can easily spend a day getting lost in kings’ tombs and monasteries – If you’re really into archaeology and walking you might want to consider the two day pass so you can enjoy all the delights Petra has to offer.
+And the Indiana Jones exploration doesn’t stop there.
+You can easily spend a day getting lost in kings’ tombs and monasteries.
+If you’re really into archaeology and walking you might want to consider the two day pass so you can enjoy all the delights Petra has to offer.

 Day three: Exploring Wadi Rum

-The next day, wee did a half-day tour of the dessert the next day, seeing the highlights of what wadi-rum has to offer, hiking up sand dunes and learning about sights of historical significance.
-Between each stop we’d have a tea to recover from the harsh desert with the local guides.
-Wadi Rum’s a big place, but when it comes to people there’s definitely a small town feel where everyone knows everyone.
+The next day, we did a half-day tour of the desert around our Airbnb.
+We hiked up sand dunes and learned about several sights of historical significance.
+Between each stop we’d have a tea with the local guides.
+Wadi Rum is a big place, but when it comes to people there’s definitely a small town feel where everyone knows everyone.
 We couldn’t hang around because we had an evening flight to catch but you could really get lost in the desert if you wanted a true Lawrence of Arabia experience.
 On our return to Aqaba we got a sense of what peak season would be like, with more European tourists roasting on the city’s beaches.
-We took in our last bit of sun and our final falafels & fuul, before picking up some baklava for the road.
+We took in our last bit of sun and our final falafels and fuul, before picking up some baklava for the road.